-- A device cannot be discovered because it is on an isolated network that cannot be routed into, and installation of an Asset Discovery instance is not feasible (for example, because there are no PCs in that subnet, or the network is in an unmanned remote location).
+- A device cannot be discovered because it is on an isolated network that cannot be routed into, and installation of an OTbase Discovery instance is not feasible (for example, because there are no PCs in that subnet, or the network is in an unmanned remote location).

 Adding a device to the device inventory using the Add function

 In order to manually add a device to the inventory from scratch, click the "Add" button.
 This brings up the Add Device dialog where you can enter all asset details manually.

 When you are done with your data input, click "Save".
 You can always add additional details later by selecting the device and clicking "Edit".

 Adding a device to the inventory using the Clone function